sickozell/SickoCV/README.md

 ## Blender
 ### Stereo crossfade mixer with double modulation
 #### - Description:
-'blender' is a crossfade mixer between mono or stereo signals.
+'blender' is a crossfade mixer of mono or stereo signals.
 It can be used either with cv signals or audio sources.
 Mix can be modulated by uni/bipolar signals.
 Modulation can be further modulated by another signal.